Course Requirements and Online Expectations

 All of MMU’s online courses meet the same academic requirements as our on-campus courses.
 When you sign up for online courses, you experience the same course objectives, assignments, and learning outcomes as you would in a traditional classroom.

-Online courses at MMU are all asynchronous, meaning that they do not meet at a predetermined time.
-Most online classes meet for weeklong modules, and you will attend class by logging into D2L, MMU’s Learning Management System.
-Through D2L, you receive all class assignments, including reading, research and multimedia, and you take part in class discussions through online discussion boards.
-With internet access, you can log in and join your classmates.
+Online courses at MMU may be synchronous or asynchronous, meaning that they may or may not meet at a predetermined time.
+Most online classes meet for weeklong modules, and you will attend class by logging into Brightspace, MMU’s Learning Management System.
+Through Brightspace, you receive all class assignments, including reading, research and multimedia, and you take part in class discussions through online discussion boards.

 An asynchronous class allows you to access course materials at any time during the weekly modules, take part in discussions with your instructor, and participate in threaded discussions with your peers.
 Potentially, you will be assigned readings, case studies, discussion topics, research assignments, and projects, all of which you will complete in a fully online setting.
 Prerecorded lecture presentations are often part of the asynchronous online learning experience.